Cigaras/IPTV.bundle/README.md

 Also You can try running a dedicated transcoding service and get Your streams in [preferable format](https://forums.plex.tv/discussion/comment/539331#Comment_539331), [VODServer] is a good and free example for Windows.

-One more flaw of this plugin is that it has no control over audio tracks if stream has multiple.
-Some clients can change the track, some can not, but plugin can not predefine one and I have [no solution](https://forums.plex.tv/discussion/85178) at the moment.
+One more flaw of this plug-in is that it has no control over audio tracks if stream has multiple.
+Some clients can change the track, some can not, but plug-in can not predefine one and I have [no solution](https://forums.plex.tv/discussion/85178) at the moment.

 Read [further][6] for specific configuration required for some streaming protocols.